Zihan53/parkingLot/README.md

 knowledge through games.
 So, I come up with this idea and hope kids can try simple business in this application.

 ## User Stories
-- As a user, I want to be able to add new vehicles to the parking lot system
+- As a user, I want to be able to add new vehicles to the parking lot.
 - As a user, I want to be able to assign vehicles to vacant spaces and remove the assignments.
 - As a user, I want to be able to view an existing vehicle's information.
-- As a user, I hope the system can periodically and randomly select a car from existing vehicles to be ready to move out.
-- As a user, I hope there will be an addition in my balance once I serve a vehicle successfully and subtraction once I fail to response to a vehicle's requirement.
+- As a user, I want to be able to get a notification once there is some change in my balance and view my balance whenever I want.